Frequently Asked Questions

 Yes, as long as the request is mutual.
 If you want to room with a friend, please let us know by June 1st.

-May I request a single room at my own additional expense? (back to top)
+May I request a single room?

 Yes.
 After you are accepted into the program and pay your deposit, we will send you the MTB Handbook with lots of practical information about what clothes and other things to pack, best ways to access cash in Europe, cell phone advice, etc.

 Of course!
-You may email questions to us and we will respond promptly, or we will be happy to call you to talk personally, at your request.
+You may email questions to us at info@musiktheaterbavaria.org and we will respond promptly, or we will be happy to call you to talk personally, at your request.
 Just send an email to let us know your phone number.